 Recent incidents have shown that welfare and trauma support should be made available to staff who have been deployed in major incident scenarios.
 This support should be available from the very outset and early stages of the incident.

-The responsibility for identifying the need for welfare support rests jointly with the individuals, their managers HR and the Employee Assistance Programme.
+The responsibility for identifying the need for welfare support rests jointly with the individuals, their managers, HR and the Employee Assistance Programme.
+Details of the Employee Assistance Programme can be found on the Intranet.